-- Add the tofu mixture to the sauteed veggies along with vegan cheese, and vegan bacon bits and mix well.
+Step 9 - Add the tofu mixture to the sauteed veggies along with vegan cheese, and vegan bacon bits, and mix well.

 - Add just enough milk so the tofu is smooth and not grainy looking.
 (This will be about 1/2 cup if using the high protein tofu, and only a tablespoon or 2 if using the extra firm tofu).

 - Allow the quiche to cool a little before slicing.
-This help it set up and come out in a nice solid piece.
+This helps it set up and come out in a nice solid piece.

-Yes, if you want to omit the pie crust, you can.
+If you want to omit the pie crust, you can.
 This tofu quiche will bake up firm enough that you can get it out of the pie dish in one piece even without the crust.
-You can also cook the quiche in muffin tins to make mini crustless quiches.
+You can also turn it into savory vegan muffins that are great for a grab-and-go breakfast.

 The filling is naturally gluten-free, so you only have to use a gluten-free pie crust to have a gluten-free quiche.
 You may be able to find a pre-made one at a specialty store, but I highly recommend using my Gluten-Free Pie Crust Recipe that Works.
 I spent years perfecting it and it really is the best gluten-free pie crust I've ever tasted!